cloudflare/cloudflare-docs/products/workers/src/content/learning/using-durable-objects.md

 While the Workers dashboard does support editing Workers that use modules syntax:
 * If you edit a script in the editor that is bound to Durable Objects and save it, the Durable Objects bindings will be lost.
-* Previewing scripts that bind Durable Objects does not work in the editor.
+* Previewing scripts that bind Durable Objects do not work in the editor.

-These are both bugs that will be fixed soon.
+These are known bugs that are being corrected.

-### Object Location
+### Object location

-Not all Cloudflare locations host Durable Objects, so objects may not be created in the same point-of-presence where they are first requested.
+Not all Cloudflare locations host Durable Objects, so Objects may not be created in the same data center where they are first requested.

 Currently, Durable Objects do not migrate between locations after initial creation.
-We will be exploring automatic migration in the future.
+Durable Objects will be exploring automatic migration compatibility in the future.

 ### Performance

-Using Durable Objects will often add response latency, as the request must be forwarded to the point-of-presence where the object is located.
+Using Durable Objects will often add response latency, as the request must be forwarded to the data center where the Object is located.

 ## Example - Counter